nearmap/kubefs/README.md

 The scripts assume that you either:
 - Don't have a virtual environment in `.ve/` at all (it will setup it up for you), or
-- You have a fully populated virtual environment in `.ve/`
+- You have a fully populated virtual environment in `.ve/` (it will assume it's up to date to avoid running `pip install` every time).

+If your virtual environment isn't working try removing it by doing `rm -rf .ve` and re-running the scripts.

 ### Project setup (the manual way)